breatheco-de/content/src/content/lesson/css-layouts.md

 Float is a simple but very useful attribute.
 Float works by telling a box to move as far as possible to one side: left or right.
 Once you assign the float property to an element, it will look for the best space to be accommodated – trying to coexist with the elements that surround it.

 Float is very much used in blogs when you want to add images to your articles.
-It is very good in such cases, because once the photo is moved to one side, the text of the article will find its place around the image in a very natural way.
+It is very good in such cases, because once the photo is moved to one side, the text of the article will find it's place around the image in a very natural way.

 <iframe src="https://www.youtube.com/embed/htdLSAZ2ZH8" frameborder="0" allowfullscreen ></iframe>